 The validity of the shares of common stock offered hereby will be passed upon for us by Eaton & Van Winkle LLP, New York, New York.
-Eaton & Van Winkle LLP and its partners own in the aggregate 14,028.506 shares of Preferred Stock and 38,040 shares of common stock.
-The Underwriters have been represented in connection with this offering by Pillsbury Winthrop Shaw Pittman LLP, New York, New York.
+Eaton & Van Winkle LLP and its partners own in the aggregate 14,028.506 shares of Series A Preferred Stock and 38,040 shares of common stock.